 My first few attempts resulted in a silhouette against the bright sky.

 But then, I discovered the magic of playing with my camera's Exposure Compensation setting.
 It's like tricking your camera into getting the perfect light.
-Usually, bumping it up by two or three f-stops does the trick, making the bird bright enough to show off its detailed feathers and vibrant colours.
+Usually, bumping it up by two or three f-stops does the trick, making the bird bright enough to show off its detailed feathers and colours.

 I've found out through experience that snapping a photo of a Red Kite when it's just a tiny dot in the sky isn't really worth it.